tgarg10/TheControlHub/README.md

 ## Introduction
 Welcome to the Farm Monitoring Dashboard, a project developed for the Engineering Innovation Project.
 Our web application, powered by Django, HTML, JavaScript, and hosted on AWS Lightsail, enables real-time monitoring of an automatic farm while reporting essential statistics.
 To achieve this, we've integrated ESP32 camera Arduinos with Wi-Fi cards, AWS IoT, and an S3 bucket for seamless data collection and analysis.

+<a src"https://www.youtube.com/watch?v=t41uLOSE-BM">Check a little bit of the website in action here! </a>

 ## Features
 + Real-time Monitoring: View live camera feeds from ESP32 cameras placed throughout the farm.